shawnnnkb/shawnnnkb.github.io/_pages/about.md

 # 📖 Educations
 - *2023.09 - present*, Ph.D. candidate in the College of Information Science and Electronic Engineering, Zhejiang University, Hangzhou.
 - *2019.09 - 2023.06*, B.E. in the College of Information Science and Electronic Engineering, Zhejiang University, Hangzhou.

+# 💻 Project Experience
+- *2024.01 - present*, National Key Research and Development Program of China (project leader), 4D millimeter-wave radar object detection and tracking for autonomous driving.
+- *2022.06 - 2023.12*, Collaboration with Apple on image denoising based on transfer learning and generative models, i.e., diffusion models and GANs.

 # 📝 Publications